73 Uniform

-The "Obr.69 (Model 1969)", also known as the: "M69", was a Soviet military uniform introduced in 1969 to replace the Gymnastyorka-style uniforms.
+The Obr.69 (Model 1969), also known as the M69, was a Soviet military uniform introduced in 1969 to replace the Gymnastyorka-style uniforms.
 It was used by all branches of the Soviet Armed Forces, except the Navy.
 Produced in a variety of styles, the Obr.69 remained standard issue until it was gradually replaced by the Afghanka uniform in 1988; however, it continued to be used by some Soviet successor states well after the dissolution of the Soviet Union.

-The "Obr.69 (Model 1969)", also known as the "M69", was a Soviet military uniform introduced in 1969 to replace the Gymnastyorka-style uniforms.
-It was used by all branches of the Soviet Armed Forces except the Navy.
-Produced in several variations, the Obr.69 remained standard issue until it was gradually replaced by the Afghanka uniform in 1988; however, it continued to be worn in some Soviet successor states after the dissolution of the Soviet Union.

-The terms "Obr.69" and "M69" are modern designations; the uniform appears in photographs as early as 1966–1967.
+The terms "Obr.69" and "M69" are retroactive modern designations.